Proactive PFAS testing conducted at Stanwell sites

 - Stanwell Power Station, near Rockhampton: Seventeen tests were conducted at various locations.
 Sixteen results were within human health and environmental guidelines.
 Trace levels were found in one location – however this was within a concrete structure at the site, which was a known location for previous use of firefighting foam.
 This concrete area is contained within the site and is not connected to any local waterways, so it poses a low risk of contamination.
 PFAS levels within the concrete structure are below ecological guidelines as stipulated in the PFAS National Environmental Management Plan 2.0.
 Stanwell is currently exploring removal options to safely eliminate PFAS from the concrete structure.

 - The cold-stored Mica Creek Power Station, in Mount Isa: Three tests were conducted.
-Results are expected in late April.
-We will share our results when they are available.
+All results were safely within human health and environmental guidelines.

 This voluntary surface water and groundwater testing was undertaken to ensure historic runoff from our operating sites has not contaminated groundwater sources.